-- 19 July 1943: The 99th Fighter Squadron was attached again to the 33d Fighter Group, under Col. William W. Momyer, to help provide cover for Allied shipping in the Mediterranean Sea and air support for the Seventh Army.
+19 July 1943: The 99th Fighter Squadron was attached again to the 33d Fighter Group, under Col. William W. Momyer, to help provide cover for Allied shipping in the Mediterranean Sea and air support for the Seventh Army.
 On the same day, 29 C-47 transport planes helped carry personnel and equipment of the air echelon of the 99th Fighter Squadron from Tunisia to Licata, Sicily.
 Most of the ground echelon moved by ship later.
-(Maurer, Combat Squadrons of the Air Force, World War II) - 21 July 1943: The 99th Fighter Squadron flew its first missions from Sicily, from the new base at Licata.
+(Maurer, Combat Squadrons of the Air Force, World War II)

+- 21 July 1943: The 99th Fighter Squadron flew its first missions from Sicily, from the new base at Licata.
 It flew 13 missions that day.
-(99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 23 July 1943: The first three replacement pilots arrived for the 99th Fighter Squadron.
+(99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 23 July 1943: The first three replacement pilots arrived for the 99th Fighter Squadron overseas.
 They included Lieutenants Howard L. Baugh, Edward L. Toppins, and Morgan (first name not given).
-(99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 23 July 1943: Tuskegee Advanced Flying School, at Tuskegee Army Air Field, Alabama, was redesignated as AAF Pilot School (Basic-Advanced). (organization record card) - 26 July 1943: The 99th Fighter Squadron flew 12 missions in one day.
+(99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 23 July 1943: Tuskegee Advanced Flying School, at Tuskegee Army Air Field, Alabama, was redesignated as AAF Pilot School (Basic-Advanced). (organization record card) - 23 July 1943: Col. William L. Boyd, a white officer, assumed command of Selfridge Field, Michigan, where the predominantly black 332nd Fighter Group was stationed (the commander of the group and his staff were also white).
+The former base commander, Col. William T. Colman, another white officers, was awaiting court martial trial for shooting and wounding a black driver.
+(History of Selfridge Field, Michigan, 1943, AFHRA call number 288.52-3, pp 166-167). - 26 July 1943: The 99th Fighter Squadron flew 12 missions in one day.
 (99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 27 July 1943: Major General Edwin J. House, commander of the XII Air Support Command of the Twelfth Air Force, visited the 99th Fighter Squadron (99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 28 July 1943: The 99th Fighter Squadron moved from Tunisia in North Africa to Sicily.
 (Maurer, Combat Squadrons of the Air Force, World War II).
 On the same day, Lieutenant Colonel Benjamin O. Davis, Jr. and 1st Lieutenant Herbert Carter, engineering officer of the 99th Fighter Squadron, flew to Tunis to meet with Secretary of War Henry L. Stimson.
 (99th Fighter Squadron history, Mar 1941-17 Oct 1943) - 28 July 1943: Raymond Cassagnol of Haiti became the first foreign cadet to graduate from pilot training at Tuskegee Army Air Field.
 (Zellie Rainey Orr, historian, Atlanta Chapter, Tuskegee Airmen, Incorporated; Lynn M. Homan and Thomas Reilly, Black Knights: The Story of the Tuskegee Airmen (Gretna, LA: Pelican Publishing Company, 2006), p.
 278. - 28 July 1943: Class SE-43-G graduated from advanced pilot training at Tuskegee Army Air Field.
 There were 28 in the class, more than any class to that time. - 29 July 1943: The ground echelon of the 99th Fighter Squadron completed its move to the base at Licata, Sicily, where the air echelon was already operating.
 The ground echelon had moved by sea from Bizerte in north Africa to Palermo and thence by truck convoy to Licata.
 (B. O. Davis, Jr. autobiography)